Prince01-encrypt/Take-Whole-Input-Stream-First/README.md

 # Take-Whole-Input-Stream-First

-Take whole input first and then decide the process
+Take whole input first and THEN decide the process